BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 		- Post: World Building Basics - written
 	- Sub-pillar: Pacing
 	  - Post: Pacing: The Invisible Guide Of Storytelling - written
-	- -b-pillar: Narrative Point of View
+	- Sub-pillar: Point of View
 		- [[Third Person Point Of View - A Comprehensive Overview For Writers]]
 		- [[Mastering the Second Person Viewpoint - A Comprehensive Guide]]
 		- [[First Person Point of View - A Comprehensive Overview for Writers]]